Affirm. Defend. Advance.

 The society in which you and I live is in deep trouble.
 Various historians and philosophers have noted that when past civilizations have reached the present moral condition of our nation they eventually collapsed.
 Those of us who understand and respect biblical teaching, and appreciate the freedoms we have enjoyed, should be alarmed when we give thought to the future of our society in light of the present state of affairs morally and spiritually.

-The salt of the Earth and the light of the world needs to be in the voting booths of America (cf. Matthew 5:12-16)!
+The salt of the Earth and the light of the world need to be in the voting booths of America (cf. Matthew 5:12-16)!
 If there ever has been a need for Christians to live right and speak up for right, it is NOW!
 Regardless of the price we pay, let us make our voices heard.
 Regardless of whatever this honorable price must be, even if it be death, let us never shrink from our duty—yes, our privilege—to speak up for truth and right!
 Say nothing, and we will give victory to evil without a contest.

 This is a year in which major decisions will be made that will affect millions in our country.
 Let your voice be heard.
 VOTE!
 Speak up, Christian, before it is too late.
 Your vote should say you care about the shape of the future, because you support policies that are in harmony with biblical teaching that will strengthen the home, civil government and the church.
 You are voting to limit the influence of agendas that are evil morally and spiritually.
 This is not about personalities.
 This is about biblical worldview principles.